wongcoder/discordbot-instagram/README.md

 Add a block list
   - This can be accomplished with TinyDB and performing an author lookup before sending.
   - Task has been completed.
-Now in integration testing (AKA LIVE) Prevent reposts
+Now in integration testing (AKA LIVE)

+Prevent reposts
   - Reposts occur if the previous latest post was removed.

+Unit tests
+  - Finally added the basic framework for unit tests.

+Cookie rotation
+  - Added the abiltiy to rotate cookies to avoid Instagram getting angry!